br101/horst/README.md

 Please note that PCAP and OSX support is not so well tested and some features may be missing.

+To install (with optional `DESTDIR=/path`):

+	make install

+## Config and other files

+`horst` by default reads a config file `/etc/horst.conf`.
+The location of the file can be changed with the `-c file` command line option.
+See the file itself or `man horst.conf` for a description of the options.

+You can use `-Mfilename` to define a MAC address to host name mapping file which can either be a `dhcp.leases` file or simply contain `MAC-Address<whitesspace>Name` one each line.

+`-o outfile` can write the packets to a comma separated list file.

+`-X[filename]` is not a real file, but allows a control socket named pipe which can later be used with `-x command` to send commands in the same format as the options in the config file.

 ## Usage notes